seyDoggy/GDGWaterloo/js/fundamentals/README.md

 ## Outcomes
 By the end of the Workshop, participants will be familiar with core programming concepts as they are implemented with Javascript, and the ability to access the DOM with jQuery.

-Prerequisites
+## Prerequisites
 Participants should have a basic familiarity of HTML and CSS.

 ## Software Required
 Code editor (Notepad++, Sublime, etc.)
-Web browser (Chrome, Firefox, Opera, IE9+, Lynx [just kidding]) *AMP
+Web browser (Chrome, Firefox, Opera, IE9+, Lynx [just kidding]) *AMP (WAMPServer on Windows, XAMP/MAMP on Mac, LAMP on Linux)

-## Hardware Required
+## Getting started
-A computer / laptop able to run a modern web browser (Chrome, Firefox, Opera, Safari, IE9+), and a code editor (ie. Sublime, Notepad++, Dreamweaver, etc).
+Open index.html in your favourite text editor and in your browser.
+Follow the comments and correlate the code with the console output (press F12 in your web browser and navigate to the "console" tab to see output.

-## Topics
+## Topics Covered
 Getting started with Javascript
 Options and best practices for writing your Javascript code External Javascript files and including them in a web project